PixelAccess

 Access using negative indexes is also possible.

-Modifies the pixel at x,y.
-The color is given as a single numerical value for single band images, and a tuple for multi-band images
+Returns the pixel at x,y.
+The pixel is returned as a single value for single band images or a tuple for multi-band images.

 xy – The pixel coordinate, given as (x, y).